 (B) The interictal EEG usually has abnormal background and paroxysmal activity (such as spikes or spike-and-slow-wave complexes) that is frequently irregular and asymmetrical.

-(C) Clinically, the seizures may have: (1) changes in tone that are more pronounced than in typical absences and (2) onset or cessation that is not abrupt (17).
+(C) Clinically, the seizures may have (1) changes in tone that are more pronounced than in typical absences and (2) onset or cessation that is not abrupt (24).

-The ILAE Commission diagnostic manual of epilepsies describes atypical absence seizures as follows (Commission on Classification and Terminology of the International League Against Epilepsy 2014):
+The ILAE Commission diagnostic manual of epilepsies describes atypical absence seizures as follows (26):

 An atypical absence seizure has less abrupt onset and offset of loss of awareness than typical absence seizures.
 They are often associated with other features such as loss of muscle tone of the head, trunk or limbs (often a gradual slump) and subtle myoclonic jerks.
 Atypical absence seizures often occur in individuals with intellectual impairment.
 The loss of awareness may be minimal with the patient continuing an activity, but more slowly or with mistakes.